Energy Hub District

 Fraunhofer Fraunhofer Fraunhofergesellschaft zur Foerderung der Angewandten Forschung E.V.
 Germany Energy management systems

-TPG DIMSET-TPG TPG / University of Genoa Italy Integrated energy networks
+TPG TPG TPG / University of Genoa Italy Integrated energy networks

 Ertzberg Ertzberg Ertzberg CVBA Belgium Demonstration at Tweewaters